zanysoft/laravel-pdf/README.md

-# Laravel PDF: PDF wrapper for Laravel 5.2
+# Laravel PDF: PDF generator for Laravel 5.2

 > Easily generate PDF documents from HTML right inside of Laravel using this PDF wrapper.